Streams and Graphs of Dynamical Systems: Setting, main definitions and tools

 where $\nu$ is a positive parameter and the unknowns $u$ and $p$ are a square-integrable vector field and a square-integrable function on $\T^2$.
-As in the example above, this PDE defines a continuous semi-flow on $X=L^2$ and one can prove that there is a $H^1$ ball $Q$ that each trajectory enters in finite time.
-This ball $Q$ is a compact trapping region for the semi-flow (see~\cite{Rob01}, Chapter 12). \end{example} \begin{example}[\bf Ricci flow] V. and T. Ivancevic showed in~\cite{II11} that every reaction-diffusion model in literature can be seen as a special case of the celebrated Ricci PDE on manifolds
+As in the example above, this PDE defines a continuous semi-flow on $X=L^2$ and one can prove that there is a ball $Q$ in the $H^1$ norm that each trajectory enters in finite time.
+Notice that a set that is bounded with respect to the $H^1$ norm is compact in the $L^2$ topology.
+This ball $Q$ is a compact trapping region for the semi-flow (see~\cite{Rob01}, Chapter 12). \end{example} \begin{example}[\em Ricci flow] V. and T. Ivancevic showed in~\cite{II11} that every reaction-diffusion model in literature can be seen as a special case of the celebrated Ricci PDE on manifolds

 where $g$ is a smooth metric on a manifold $M$ and $Ricci_g$ is the corresponding Ricci manifold, a $(0,2)$ tensor obtained as contraction of the curvature tensor of $g$.
 This shows that Ricci flow has in many cases a compact global trapping region. \end{example}